polydojo/jispy/LittleJ.md

 In JavaScript, there are four function invocation patterns.
 The value of `this` is determined by the invocation pattern used. `this` makes JavaScript look like Java.
 Apart from that, it rarely does anything useful.

 JavaScript's constructors are amazing at diverting our attention from its truly prototypal nature.
-Why do we need to constructors (or equally classes) when objects are object factories!
+Why do we need to use constructors (or equally classes) when objects are object factories!
 We don't.
 No exceptions.

 Perhaps the biggest irony in JavaScript is that the prototype chain shadows the language's true prototypal nature.
 In my opinion, Lua's `setmetatable` is what JavaScript's `setprototype` should have been.
 Further, the prototype chain leads to unwanted noise with the `in` keyword.